 4. Teach a Writing Process Model

 Writing well has nothing in common with winning a jackpot.
 There’s no Lady Luck involved here.
-Tight writing is the result of proper planning and the excellent execution of that plan.
+Tight writing results from proper planning and the excellent execution of that plan.
 To help our students create texts that are the cat’s meow every time they put pen to paper, we need to teach them a writing process model.

 There are many different versions of writing process models, but each describes writing as a series of distinct sequential steps to be taken when producing any written text.

 Our 5-step writing process model includes the following steps:

 Each step of the process requires students to master several skills specific to that step.
 For example, students will need good research and planning skills to complete the prewriting stage successfully.
 Here’s a quick overview of some of the primary skills students will need for each step:

 Related Skills: Research and planning

 Related Skills: Writing to an outline, timed writing, writing to a word count

 Related Skills: Close reading, using a checklist

 Related Skills: Knowledge of text and sentence structures and organisation, grammar, word choice, and punctuation